kmwest/SRI-Theme/README.md

 ### dcfscolors

-This palette is based on the the colors DCFS specifies for regions.
-The palette is applied in alphabetical order; Eastern (green), Northern (red), Salt Lake Valley (orange), Southwest (blue), Western (etc.), and Statewide (purple).
+This palette is based on the DCFS specified region colors.
+The palette is applied in alphabetical order; Eastern (green), Northern (red), Salt Lake Valley (orange), Southwest (blue), Western (yellow), and Statewide (purple).

 ``` r
 sri_palette("dcfscolors")